-- Replace the burner housing gasket and the Flueway sump seal when re-assembling the heat exchanger.
-Do not reassembly the heat exchanger and Flueway until new gaskets and seals are available. - ► After replacement of a gas related component, where a gasket or seal has been disturbed or replaced, check for gas tightness using a gas sniffer/analyser. - On re-assembly check all affected seals for cracks, hardness and deterioration. - If damaged or in any doubt the seal must be replaced. ► Also after re-assembly, carry out the following - checks: Fan pressure in section 7.5, Flue gas analysis in section 7.6.
+- ► Replace the burner housing gasket and the Flueway sump seal when re-assembling the heat exchanger.
+Do not reassembly the heat exchanger and Flueway until new gaskets and seals are available. - ► After replacement of a gas related component, where a gasket or seal has been disturbed or replaced, check for gas tightness using a gas sniffer/analyser. - ▶ On re-assembly check all affected seals for cracks, hardness and deterioration.
+If damaged or in any doubt the seal must be replaced. - ► Also after re-assembly, carry out the following checks:

-7.8.1 REMOVING THE OUTER CASE
+6.8.1 REMOVING THE OUTER CASE